The Slaughter Rule - Andrew & Alex Smith 2002

 Only a cynic could object to the Smith's parable, in which a simple laying-on of hands suffices to refute the self-immunizing resignation of the world-weary and absolve a defeated man.
 Possessing the gall but not the guile of the tendentious, it avoids sententiousness by a wide margin.

-Assuming the authority to which Ferguson's solicitude elevates him, Roy comes into his own as an angel of mercy.
+Assuming the authority to which Ferguson's solicitude elevates him, Roy comes into his own as an agent of mercy.
 His gesture is 'subversive' in the way that all acts of mercy are.
 The question who is 'stronger'--Roy in complying or Ferguson in prompting and accepting reconciliation--probably depends on who has the most to lose.
 In the final analysis--the end-time in which parables are at home--the agonistic question of strength is sublated in a moment of perfect reciprocity.

 * The Origins of Love and Hate, 1933